 When preparing the lease agreement, you must include all the necessary clauses and provisions.
 This will ensure that your tenant will have everything they need and that the lease agreement is secure.
 It would be best to list all the key provisions in the lease agreement.
 This allows you to easily navigate the document for a smooth relationship with your tenants.

-When the lease agreement is terminated early, don’t forget to keep a detailed record of the penalties, damages, and fees charged by the tenant.
-This record should be in a separate document and the date and time of termination.
+When the lease agreement ends early, don’t forget to keep a detailed record of the penalties, damages, and fees charged by the tenant.
+This record should be in a separate document, along with the date and time.